jfarmer/exercises-js-simple-servers/README.md

 # Simple Servers in JavaScript

-## [WIP] TODO Before Publish <!-- omit in toc -->

-This set of exercises isn't done yet.
-The following needs to be done before final version:

-- [ ] Replace old `telnet` screenshots with `nc` screenshots
-- [ ] Possibly record screencasts

 In these exercises, we're going to try to understand more about how computers talk to each other over a network.
 To do that, we're going to actually build a handful of very simple internet servers and connect to them using tools